2025 GT World Challenge Europe: Tyre changes

 SRO Motorsports Group adopted Pirelli's new P Zero DHG tyres for the 2025 season.
 The slick racing tyres offer improved performance, faster warm-up, and greater consistency over long distances.
 They also feature FSC-certified natural rubber.
 The DHG replaced the DHF, which had been used globally for 3 years.
 Pirelli, SRO's exclusive tyre supplier since 2013, will continue its partnership until at least 2028.

 Season summary

 Pre-season

 The Chevrolet Corvette Z06 GT3.R made its championship debut in 2025.
-Steller Motorsport will enter it in both the Sprint Cup and the Endurance Cup.
+Steller Motorsport entered it in both the Sprint Cup and the Endurance Cup.

 The 2025 GT World Challenge Europe featured strong entries in both the Sprint Cup and Endurance Cup, with record-breaking Endurance Cup entries expected to increase during the 24 Hours of Spa.
 The Sprint Cup was expected to feature a grid of over 40 cars, but the Bronze Cup didn't participate in the opening round at Brands Hatch, resulting in a smaller entry.
 Manufacturer participation also grew to ten brands, with Chevrolet Corvette returning for the first time since 2014.
 Stéphane Ratel, CEO of SRO Motorsports Group, noted the series’ growth and new team additions, underscoring the appeal of GT3 racing, which is nearing its 20th anniversary.